MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 # RMS Client deployment notes

->*Applies to: Active Directory Rights Management Services, Azure Information Protectin, Windows 7 with SP1, Windows 8, Windows 8.1, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Vista*
+>*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 7 with SP1, Windows 8, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Vista*

 The Rights Management Service client (RMS client) version 2 is also known as the MSIPC client.
 It is software for Windows computers that communicates with Microsoft Rights Management services on-premises or in the cloud to help protect access to and usage of information as it flows through applications and devices, within the boundaries of your organization, or outside  those managed boundaries.